SpoolSamplesPrintCo/K-LENS/README.md

+# K-LENS
-# K-LENS (Klipper Logic-Enhanced Native Sight Macro Suite)
+### Klipper Logic-Enhanced Native Sight Macro Suite

 K-LENS is an advanced camera-control engine for the Klipper ecosystem.
 It is designed to bridge the gap between hardware-level camera configurations and dynamic environmental lighting conditions.

+This macro suite was born from a critical pain point in high-fidelity monitoring: the environmental volatility of the 3D printing space.
+K-LENS originates from the need to solve the disparity between high-glare daylight and high-contrast nocturnal conditions—factors that traditionally compromise time-lapse consistency and diagnostic clarity.
+By automating the transition between these lighting extremes, K-LENS ensures your camera-control remains optimized 24/7.

 ---